Stress Free Holidays Series Part 12:

 Prepare As Much For The Christmas Eve And Christmas Day Meals Now As Possible

-Similar to my advice for getting ready for Thanksgiving, do as much as you can now to get ready for guests and the big meals you'll ber serving for Christmas ahead of time.
+Similar to my advice for getting ready for Thanksgiving, do as much as you can earlier in the week to get ready for guests and the big meals you'll be serving for Christmas ahead of time.

-Some people (like my family) eat turkey at Christmastime too, so remember when getting ready for Christmas to defrost your bird in plenty of time.
+Some people eat turkey at Christmastime too, so remember when getting ready for Christmas to defrost your bird in plenty of time.
 Here is the article on how to defrost turkey, which gives safety guidelines for when to begin defrosting, and with what method, if you need it.

 Continue Working Through Your Personal Christmas To Do List